John S. Horner: Political career

 Jackson, facing reelection in 1836, did not want to alienate Ohio, with its many electoral votes.
 So he removed the popular Mason from office.
 Mason was agitating for statehood and was, at that time, unyielding in demands regarding the Toledo Strip.
 At Mason's urging, Michigan had drafted a constitution on its own without the sanction of an Enabling Act from Congress.
 The people adopted the constitution in October 1835 and at the same time elected Mason as governor along with a full slate of state officials (the state government was not recognized by Congress until 1837, when Michigan became a state).

 So Horner had to appease irate Ohioans as well as deal with an unauthorized, but popular local government that undermined his own authority as Territorial Governor.
 Horner was at least partially successful, in that he helped to avert violence (aside from some minor scuffles) and persuaded both parties to wait for the upcoming session of Congress to propose a resolution.
 Despite heading alternate governments, there was little disagreement between Mason and Horner, with Horner mostly staying out of the way in local politics.

 In August 1835, while Michigan prepared itself for statehood, Mason had separated all of the territory which was not going to be part of the state into a separate jurisdiction in order to provide some continuity in governance.
 Horner had replaced Mason as Territorial Secretary in the interim and was to assume responsibility for the western territory.
 But he was delayed for various reasons and the western area had its own government for a time without any official representative of the federal government.
 Congress organized the Wisconsin Territory on July 3, 1836, and Horner assumed the office of Secretary, leaving the de facto, if unrecognized, government of the state of Michigan to Mason.

 As Secretary of the Wisconsin Territory, Horner's first acts were to administer the oaths of office to Governor Henry Dodge and the judges of the supreme court with Charles Dunn as chief justice, and William C. Frazer and David Irvin as associate justices.

-In June 1837, Jackson transferred Horner to the become Register of the Green Bay Land Office.
+In June 1837, Jackson transferred Horner to become Register of the Green Bay Land Office.
 Horner resisted requests by friends and relatives to move back east to Virginia, and in 1847, Horner moved to a farm on the south shore of Green Lake in present-day Green Lake County.
 In 1849, he was elected probate judge for Marquette County (which then included Green Lake County).
 He held this office until the court was abolished in 1854.